glennwiz/HistoryLessons/README.md

 https://en.wikipedia.org/wiki/History_of_Unix
 Before C cemented its place in history, Ken Thompson, Dennis Ritchie, and others at Bell Labs developed UNIX in the late 1960s and early 1970s.
 UNIX was revolutionary for its portability, multi-user capabilities, and the introduction of a hierarchical file system.
 Its design principles continue to influence operating systems today.

-Anectode: i did never learn about unix before linux ented my life in the early 90ies, i rememer installing slack linux still with floppies and 3.5disks laing around in my nerd cave.
+Anectode: i did never learn about unix before linux ented my life in the early 90ies, i remember installing slack linux still with floppies and 3.5disks laing around in my nerd cave.